nespinoza/single/README.md

 SINGLE --- A code for fitting single-transit events using stellar density information
 ---

+If you use this code, please cite Sandford et al. (2019; https://arxiv.org/abs/1908.08548).
+Also, note the ``juliet`` package also implements the stellar density prior parametrization (https://github.com/nespinoza/juliet).

+Usage
+---

 The usage of the code is very simple.
 Do:

    ``python single.py -lcfile PATHTOFILE -sdmean MEAN_STELLAR_DENSITY -sdsigma SDERROR -t0mean MEAN_TIME_OF_TRANSIT -t0sigma T0ERROR -Pmin PMIN -Pmax PMAX -ldlaw LDLAW``